Yutaka Taniyama

-“Taniyama's interests were in algebraic number theory and his fame is mainly due to two problems posed by him at the symposium on Algebraic Number Theory held in Tokyo and Nikko in 1955.
-His meeting with André Weil at this symposium was to have a major influence on Taniyama's work.
-These problems form the basis of a conjecture: every elliptic curve defined over the rational field is a factor of the Jacobian of a modular function field.
-This conjecture proved to be a major component in the proof of Fermat's Last Theorem by Andrew Wiles.”
+Life

-In 1986 Ken Ribet proved that if the Taniyama–Shimura conjecture held, then so would Fermat's Last Theorem, which inspired Andrew Wiles to work for a number of years in secrecy on it, and to prove enough of it to prove Fermat's Last Theorem.
-Owing to the pioneering contribution of Wiles and the efforts of a number of mathematicians, the Taniyama–Shimura conjecture was finally proven in 1999.
-The original Taniyama conjecture for elliptic curves over arbitrary number fields remains open.
+Taniyama was born on 12 November 1927 in Kisai, a town in Saitama.
+He was the sixth of eight children born to a doctor's family.
+He studied at Urawa High School (present-day Saitama University) after graduating from Fudouoka Middle School.
+He suspended his college for two years due to a medical condition, but finally graduated in 1950.
+During Taniyama's college years, he aspired to be a mathematician after reading Teiji Takagi's work.

-Depression and death
+In 1958, Taniyama worked as an Associate Professor after years of assistant at the University of Tokyo.
+He also obtained his doctorate from the University in May.
+In October, Taniyama was engaged to be married to Misako Suzuki (鈴木美佐子, Suzuki Misako), while the Institute for Advanced Study in Princeton, New Jersey offered him a position.

-In 1958, Taniyama worked for University of Tokyo as an assistant (joshu), was engaged, and was offered a position at the Institute for Advanced Study in Princeton, New Jersey.
-On 17 November 1958, Taniyama committed suicide.
+On 17 November 1958, Taniyama committed suicide by poisoning himself with gas.
 He left a note explaining how far he had progressed with his teaching duties, and apologizing to his colleagues for the trouble he was causing them.
-His suicide note read:
+The first paragraph of his suicide note read (quoted in Shimura, 1989):

 Until yesterday I had no definite intention of killing myself.
 But more than a few must have noticed that lately I have been tired both physically and mentally.
 As to the cause of my suicide, I don't quite understand it myself, but it is not the result of a particular incident, nor of a specific matter.
 Merely may I say, I am in the frame of mind that I lost confidence in my future.
 There may be someone to whom my suicide will be troubling or a blow to a certain degree.
 I sincerely hope that this incident will cast no dark shadow over the future of that person.
 At any rate, I cannot deny that this is a kind of betrayal, but please excuse it as my last act in my own way, as I have been doing my own way all my life.